open-amt-cloud-toolkit/docs/docs/UIToolkit/Bundles/Domains.md

 	npx serve
 	```

-4. Open a new Chrome* browser and navigate to the following url:
+4. Open a new Chrome* browser and navigate to the following URL:
 	```
 	http://localhost:5000/src/sample/sampleDomain.htm?rpsServer=https://[RPS-Server-IP-Address]:8080
 	```